 4) Prep herbs: Separate leaves from stems, use a scissor or knife to mince leaves.
 Never chop a bay leaf!

-5) Purée stewed tomatoes if using.
+5) Purée stewed tomatoes.

 4) Add the herbs and wine to the browned chicken and stir.
 Bring to a boil and simmer for 2 minutes.